 - zlib-compressed zlib creates the smallest disk images, but they only work on Mac OS 10.1 and later.
-This is DropDMG's recommended format for general use. - ADC-compressed ADC images are a bit larger and slower than zlib images, but they work on Mac OS X 10.0 and later. - NDIF-compressed NDIF images work with Disk Copy 6.x on Mac OS 9, as well as on Mac OS X. They have resource forks and so must be encoded with a utility such as StuffIt, MacBinary, or BinHex before they are shared on the Internet.
-NDIF images do not support encryption and they are limited to 2 GB. - Read-only Read-only images require Mac OS X and are larger than zlib- and ADCcompressed images.
-However, when post-compressed with GZip they may end up smaller than the other formats.
-Read-only images are also a good choice when the folder you are imaging contains internally compressed files such as MP3s or JPEGs; in this case, using a compressed image format takes significantly longer and does not save much more space.

-Read-write Read-write images can be mounted in the Finder and their contents modified.
-DropDMG creates read-write slightly larger than needed to hold all the files.
+This is DropDMG's recommended format for general use. zlib images created on Mac OS X 10.2 or later will be smaller than those created on 10.1.x.
+The smaller images are fully compatible with 10.1.x. - ADC-compressed ADC images are a bit larger and slower than zlib images, but they work on Mac OS X 10.0 and later. - NDIF-compressed NDIF images work with Disk Copy 6.x on Mac OS 7, 8, and 9, as well as on Mac OS X. They have resource forks and so must be encoded with a utility such as StuffIt, MacBinary, or BinHex before they are shared on the Internet.
+NDIF images do not support encryption and they are limited to 2 GB. - Read-only Read-only images require Mac OS X and are larger than zlib- and ADC-compressed images.
+However, when post-compressed with BZip2 or GZip they may end up smaller than the other formats.
+Read-only images are also a good choice when the folder you are imaging contains internally compressed files such as MP3s or JPEGs; in this case, using a compressed image format takes significantly longer and does not save much more space. - Read-write Read-write images can be mounted in the Finder and their contents modified.
+DropDMG creates read-write images slightly larger than needed to hold all the files.
 This allows you to make minor modifications such as repositioning icons and creating aliases to other files on the image.
-Once the image is exactly the way you want it, you can use Disk Copy to convert the read-write image into a compressed one.
+Once the image is exactly the way you want it, you can use DropDMG to convert the read-write image into a compressed one.

-4.2 Encrypt images
+4.2 Encrypted

 Encrypted images require a password for access.
 They only work on Mac OS X 10.1 and later.
 Encrypted images are much slower to access than unencrypted images.
 DropDMG uses Apple's implementation of the AES-128 algorithm.
-More information is available at http://csrc.nist.gov/encryption/aes/.